By Andreas Ramos, Professor at CSTU.edu, May 22, 2025, updated July 22, 2025

 How to get the code to be an app

 - If you have a website on a server (such as I do at andreas.com): Upload the file babysfirstapp.html to your server.
 Don't create an HTML page that has HTML code on it and add the app code into it.
 The page should be just the app code.
 Don't use spaces in the file name, such as “babys first app.html”.
 If your text editor offers UTF encoding, use that when you save the file.
+Open it on your computer or phone.
+Open your browser and enter the URL of your website and the file name, such as andreas.com/babysfirstapp.html.
+Bingo, it works!

 - Show your mom what you did.
+Definitely deserves ice cream.

 You can see my app at Baby's First App.

-BTW, your AI is non-deterministic, but it created your app’s code so your app is deterministic; that means it won’t have hallucinations.
+(BTW, your AI is non-deterministic, but it created your app’s code so your app is deterministic; that means it won’t have hallucinations.)

 How to put the app on your phone